SEAI board

 Joe O'Carroll

-Joe O‘Carroll (appointed 28 February 2019) Joe has over 25 years’ experience in the Energy, Sustainability, Forestry and Digital Technologies sectors.
+Joe has 30 years’ experience in the Energy, Sustainability, Forestry and Digital Technologies sectors.
 He has worked in Ireland, the UK, USA, Africa, and the Balkans.
 An Agricultural Science Graduate from UCD, he has an MBA (UCC) and a Diploma in Company Direction (Institute of Directors).
-He has completed executive training programmes at the IMI Dublin and the Kennedy School at Harvard.
 Having founded, scaled, and sold his own renewable energy business between 2008 and 2017 he has held senior management positions covering areas such as general management, strategy, commercialisation, sales & marketing, and fundraising.
-Joe was General Manager of a series of Innovation Hubs in the Mid-East Region, including MERITS - a hub for Tech StartUps, and the Equine Innovation Hub at the Irish National Stud from 2020-2022.
-He is currently Investment Director at Gresham House, a London Stock Exchange listed, speciality asset manager, where he runs the Irish Strategic Forestry Fund.
+He is currently CEO at Gresham House Ireland, a speciality asset manager, which focuses on Natural Capital, Commercial Real Estate, Sustainable Infrastructure and public & private equities.
 He holds board positions with Treemetrics - a SaaS business based in Cork, Fairways and FunDays - Europe's leading Golf Tour operator, and Lochlann Enterprises - a technical consultancy business in the Pharma sector.

 Robert Wasson